mongodb/specifications/source/retryable-writes/retryable-writes.rst

         }
       }

+      /*
+       * We try to select another
-      /* If we cannot select a writable server, do not proceed with retrying and
+       * If we cannot select a writable server, do not proceed with retrying and
        * throw the previous error.
 The caller can then infer that an attempt was
        * made and failed. */
       try {
+        deprioritizedServers = [ server ];
-        server = selectServer("writable");
+        server = selectServer("writable", deprioritizedServers);
       } catch (Exception ignoredError) {
         throw previousError;
       }